privacyidea/privacyidea/doc/tokens/tokentypes/paper.rst

 ....

 You can customize the look and feel of the printed paper token.
-You may change the style sheep ``papertoken.css`` which is only loaded for printing.
+You may change the style sheet ``papertoken.css`` which is only loaded for printing.

 Header and Footer